clemsonacm/hackpack/CONTRIBUTING.md

 ## General Guidelines

 We largely follow the style guidelines found in the [Linux Kernel Coding Style][Linux].
-There are a few sections that do not specific apply to the Hack Pack namely and can be ignored : 10 (Kconfigs), 13(Kernel Messages), 14(Memory Allocations in the Kernel), 17(Kernel Macros), and 19 (Inline Assembly).
+There are a few sections that do not specifically apply to the Hack Pack and can be ignored :

+-	10 - Kconfigs
+-	13 - Kernel Messages
+-   14 - Memory Allocations in the Kernel
+-   17 - Kernel Macros
+-   19 - Inline Assembly

 Additionally, we have a few additional guidelines: